On this page

 We emphasize to users here that the process of performing these actions over a peer-to-peer network has almost an artistic element to it.
 An attempt to successfully connect Maker and Taker can be thought of more like fishing, where we must simply cast and recast our line until we successfully connect with our target.

 If a user attempts a trade and no response returns from the network, the user should slightly adjust the parameters of their offer and try again.
-As Komodo DeFi Framework continues to iterate and improve, and as the number of users increases, we expect any required effort to lessen for users, the network, and the Komodo Wallet apps.
+As Komodo DeFi Framework continues to iterate and improve, and as the number of users increases, we expect any required effort to lessen for users, the network, and the Komodo DeFi Framework GUI apps.

 People will notice that there is a small <dexfee> required as part of the Komodo DeFi Framework protocol.
 This is 1/777 of the transaction amount and it is calibrated to make spam attacks impractical.
 The 1/777 fee is about equal to 0.1287% of the <takerpayment>.